 Key Talent Analytics and How to Harness Them

-A 2010 article in the Harvard Business Review by Thomas H. Davenport, Jeanne Harris and Jeremy Shapiro outlined six key talent analytics, which are summarized below:
+An article in the Harvard Business Review by Thomas H. Davenport, Jeanne Harris and Jeremy Shapiro outlined six key talent analytics, which are summarized below:

 Human-Capital Facts: These facts offer insight into individual performance, contingent labor pools and retention.
 In short, these are analytics that provide a snapshot of who is working for your organization, for how long and at what level of productivity.